MaverickEngine/taxonomy-engine/README.md

 Categorise your WordPress content with the assistance of machine learning and crowdsourcing

+* This plugin is in early development.
+Use at own risk.

 ## What does it do?

 TaxonomyEngine provides a *process* for _reliably_ tagging some of your existing content on your Wordpress website, trains a machine learning model based on your tagging, and then automagically tags the rest of your content.